 Why This Matters for Data-Intensive Teams

-Most of the value in agentic AI is not in the AI itself — it is in the orchestration.
+Most of the value in agentic AI isn't in the AI itself.
+It's in the orchestration.
 The LLM is one component in a pipeline that also includes:

 - Your existing databases and APIs